 So, how do you get these wonderful tax credits?
 Congress hands them out to individuals and businesses that do things it wants to encourage.
 Some credits are just for business; others are for individuals.
 If you're an individuals who owns a business, you may qualify for both.

+Congress has taken a great liking to tax credits in recent years and is adding new ones all the time.
 Each tax credit is different, with its own eligibility rules and amounts.
 Most credits are based on the amount you spend, but some have specified maximum annual amounts you can’t exceed.
 Several credits have income limits and are reduced or not available to people whose income exceeds the limits.
 You claim tax credits on the second page of your Form 1040.
 First you figure out your taxes due without any credits, then you deduct from this amount the total of all your credits—a highly enjoyable bit of subtraction.
 You’ll also need to include with your return a special tax form for each credit you claim—there are different forms for different credits.

 A tax credit ordinarily will defray only part of a covered expense, so there’s no point in buying something you don’t really need or want just to get a tax credit.
 For example, don’t buy a hybrid car to get a tax credit if you really don’t want one.
 But, if you do need or want the item, the credit will help pay for it by reducing your income taxes.

 Among the most popular tax credits for individuals are:

 The Earned Income Tax Credit (EITC) helps people who work but do not earn a lot.
 Working families with incomes below specified levels qualify.
 You can see if you qualify by using the IRS’s EITC Assistant.

 If you have children under 17, you probably qualify for the child tax credit.
 This credit, which can be as much as $1,000 per eligible child, is in addition to the regular exemption claimed for each dependent.
 You can complete the IRS’s child tax credit questionnaire to see if you qualify for this credit.